entando/entando-bundler/README.md

 `--repository` option will clone the repository to `/tmp/tmp-ecr-bundle-repo_<TIMESTAMP>` folder, gather the needed information and will remove the folder.

-`--repository-path` option will work with repository under provided path.
-To work with repository that is at working dir, just provide `--repository-path=.` as an option.
-If both `--repository` and `--repository-path` are provided - `--repository` takes precedence and `--repository-path` is ignored.

 `descriptor.yaml` is expected to be at the root of repository or repository path.

-> We recommend you running the `entando-bundle from-git` command using `--repository` option as this will ensure that repository has the latest changes (code and tags wise) from all contributors.

 ### Tag sorting and filtration